Danielle-Higgins/instaclone/README.md

 ## Optimizations

-If/when I improve this project, I would love to implement a follow system so user can follow others.
+If/when I improve this project, I would love to implement a follow system so the user can follow others.
 I would also love to create a settings page so the user would be able to change their password as well as delete their account if they choose.

 ## Lessons Learned